kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

           image: jakousa/dwk-app1:b7fc18de2376da80ff0cfc72cf581a9f94d10e64
 ```

+In this case the yaml includes both a selector and a label.
 The _selector_ and _matchLabels_ reveal that the instructions of the deployment are directed to pods with the following label. _matchLabels_ is a key-value pair but we could've used _matchExpressions_ instead.
 While the template metadata includes a label with key-value pair app and hashgenerator.
 We can use the same label on multiple namespaces and the namespace would keep them from interfering with each other.

 Grouping is simple.
 Either add the label into the file or if you've already deployed the hashgenerator above add the label and you can query with `-l`.